mmikhasenko/EffectiveRangeExpansion/README.md

 The package provides tools to numerically estimate the scattering length and effective range for given amplitude.

+Details of the calculation are described in [this paper](https://inspirehep.net/literature/2048996).

 ## Definition
 The expansion series reads: